freeCodeCamp/freeCodeCamp/curriculum/challenges/english/07-scientific-computing-with-python/learn-string-manipulation-by-building-a-cipher/6551eebe6cbb2e6cadf9b468.md

 string_3 = 'This is not valid"
 ```

 Delete your `number` variable and its value.
-Then, declare another variable called `text` and assign the string `Hello World` to this variable.
+Then, declare another variable called `text` and assign the string `'Hello World'` to this variable.

 # --hints--